-(57) In characterizing Babylonian mathematics as algebraic, I do not want to confuse the algebra of the seventeenth century AD with that of the seventeenth century BC.
+<57> In characterizing Babylonian mathematics as algebraic, I do not want to confuse the algebra of the seventeenth century AD with that of the seventeenth century BC.
 A shared typology need not imply shared content or shared concepts.
 For if it did, then algebra would constitute a bond that links modern mathematics more closely to the Babylonians than the Greeks.
 If it did, then, at least in the realm of mathematical thought, the mythopoeic mind and the rational mind would not be as far apart as one has good reason to believe they are.

-This is dressed as an indirect proof -- but since the presumed reductio ad absurdum has to be argued unspecifically from "what we have good reason to believe" and from the ethnocentric belief in the "mythopoeic mind" of the others, then it must rather be characterized as teleological logic, as a petitio principii.
+This is dressed as an indirect proof -- but since the presumed reductio ad absurdum has to be argued unspecifically from what "one has good reason to believe" and from the ethnocentric belief in the "mythopoeic mind" of the others, then it must rather be characterized as teleological logic, as a petitio principii.
+If Edward Said had cared about the historiography of mathematics, Mahoney might well have figured prominently in his Orientalism [1978].

-Sabetai Unguru's "On the Need to Rewrite the History of Greek Mathematics" from [1975] is very different (although it cites Mahoney as well as Szabó with approval), and at least as convincing by emphasis and scare quotes as Szabó.
+Sabetai Unguru's "On the Need to Rewrite the History of Greek Mathematics" from [1975] is very different (although it cites Mahoney as well as Szabó with approval and uses rhetorical emphasis and scare quotes no less than Szabó to convince).
 An example (p.
-68f), dealing (it must be presumed, but the formulations are conveniently hazy) among others with Tannery and Zeuthen:
+68f), among others dealing with Tannery and Zeuthen (or so it must be presumed - the formulations are conveniently hazy):

-(58) As to the goal of these so-called "historical" studies, it can easily be stated in one sentence: to show how past mathematicians hid their modern ideas and procedures under the ungainly, gauche, and embarrassing cloak of antiquated and out-of-fashion ways of expression; in other words, the purpose of the historian of mathematics is to unravel and disentangle past mathematical texts and transcribe them into the modern language of mathematics, making them thus easily available to all those interested.
+As to the goal of these so-called "historical" studies, it can easily be stated in one sentence: to show how past mathematicians hid their modern ideas and procedures under the ungainly, gauche, and embarrassing cloak of antiquated and out-of-fashion ways of expression; in other words, the purpose of the historian of mathematics is to unravel and disentangle past mathematical texts and transcribe them into the modern language of mathematics, making them thus easily available to all those interested.